-Remote Teaching and Learning in MYP takes on many different forms and in many different settings.
+Remote Teaching and Learning in MYP takes on many different forms (including Blended mode) and in many different settings.
 Our Remote Teaching and Learning Experience is the very type of experience that our MYP students are prepared to take on and to grow from, independently, with their peers, and even with their families.
 The clear goal for these days is to be analogous to the students' experiences on typical days at school to interact, engage, grow, and, ultimately, learn.
+Blended mode is activated when the teacher conducts the lesson online and/or students join the class partly online and the rest are in physical environment.

 MYP Remote Learning will provide opportunities to enhance knowledge, encourage new ways of acting, develop ATL skills, support IB Learner Profile formation.
-In order to guarantee the quality of teaching and learning, meet MYP standards and practices together with parents' expectations, we decided to use ManageBac and Google Hangouts/meet platforms for ASYNCHRONOUS and SYNCHRONOUS communication.
+In order to guarantee the quality of teaching and learning, meet MYP standards and practices together with students' learning nees and parents' expectations, we decided to use ManageBac and Google Hangouts/meet platforms for ASYNCHRO-NOUS and SYNCHRONOUS communication.